-Conchi Moreno Rodríguez, a general health psychologist and neuropsychologist, discusses cognitive dysfunction and emotional regulation in people with multiple sclerosis in this post.
+On the occasion of World Multiple Sclerosis Day, general health psychologist and neuropsychologist Conchi Moreno Rodríguez discusses in this article cognitive dysfunction and emotional regulation in people with multiple sclerosis.

-Multiple sclerosis (MS) is a neurodegenerative disease that primarily affects young adults.
-Its symptomatology is diverse, including sensory, motor, visual, bladder, cognitive, emotional symptoms, and fatigue, among others.
-Specifically, neuropsychology focuses on cognitive dysfunction, which has a broad pattern, and aims to investigate and treat it, as it significantly influences the quality of life of these individuals.
+Multiple sclerosis (MS) is a neurodegenerative disease that mainly affects young adults.
+Its symptomatology is very diverse: sensory, motor, visual, bladder, cognitive, emotional symptoms and fatigue, among others.
+Specifically, neuropsychology focuses on cognitive dysfunction, whose pattern is broad, and its objective is to investigate and treat it since it significantly influences the quality of life of these people.

 What is multiple sclerosis?

-Multiple sclerosis is a chronic, autoimmune, demyelinating disease characterized by the loss of myelin and axonal degeneration, leading to the development of multifocal lesions, known as plaques, in the CNS (Mahad, Trapp, and Lassmann, 2015; Mcalpine, 1973).
+Multiple sclerosis is a demyelinating, chronic and autoimmune disease characterized by loss of myelin and axonal degeneration, leading to the development of multifocal lesions, called plaques, in the CNS (Mahad, Trapp and Lassmann, 2015; Mcalpine, 1973).

-Currently, several hypotheses about the etiology of the disease are still being considered; however, it remains unknown, but it seems likely that the origin is multifactorial, with significant influences from genetic predisposition and environmental factors (Arruti, Castillo-Triviño, Egüés, and Olascoaga, 2015; Briggs et al., 2019).
+Various hypotheses about the etiology of the disease are still considered; nevertheless, it remains unknown, but everything points to a multifactorial origin, with notable influence from genetic predisposition and environmental factors (Arruti, Castillo-Triviño, Egüés and Olascoaga, 2015; Briggs, et al., 2019).

-Multiple sclerosis is one of the leading causes of neurological disability among young adults, and its clinical manifestations typically occur between 20 and 40 years of age, being more frequent in women compared to men (3:1) (Kingwell et al., 2013).
+Multiple sclerosis is one of the leading causes of neurological disability among young adults, and its clinical manifestations usually occur between ages 20 and 40, being more frequent in women than in men (3:1) (Kingwell et al., 2013).

 What types of multiple sclerosis exist and what are their clinical characteristics?